-Heating and hot water Repair category 2 Notes The central heating boiler/system is of an older style.
-A Gas Safe registered contractor can advise further.
-The hot water system is of an older style.
-A plumbing contractor can advise further.
+Heating and hot water

+Repair category 2

+Notes The position of the oil tank is unlikely to comply with current building regulations as it is adjacent to combustible materials.
+There is a smell of oil from the boiler.
+An OFTEC registered engineer will be able to advise further.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.